How to use GrabCAD Print: FDM

 GrabCAD Print is the latest 3D Print-Preparation (aka “slicing”) software from Stratasys.
 Today, it supports all current Stratasys FDM (Fused Deposition Modeling) machines, as well as the J750 Polyjet machine, offering an intuitive user interface with improved scheduling functionality.
-For a high-level introduction to GrabCAD Print, check out this article.
+Read my Introduction to GrabCAD Print article for a high-level introduction to the tool.
 In today’s blog, we’ll discuss using GrabCAD Print for FDM in practice, with a real-world example.

 Before we begin, a bit of context is in order, to understand where GrabCAD Print fits into the 3D Printing workflow:

 There are 3 steps to bringing an idea to life with 3D Printing.

 1) It starts with the design, fleshed out using Computer Aided Design (CAD) software like SOLIDWORKS to create a digital model.

 2) The next step is a planning phase, where we make decisions about how the part will be constructed by the 3D Printer, and generate the machine code to do it.
 This is where GrabCAD Print comes in.

 3) Finally, GrabCAD Print sends the code to the printer, and is used to monitor the job’s progress.

 GrabCAD Print is free to download, install, and use; just sign in to print.grabcad.com to get started.
 The print server software and SOLIDWORKS add-in are there too, but we’ll discuss them in another article.

 If you’re connected to the internet when you launch GrabCAD Print, you’ll be prompted to sign in (you’ll need to sign in to take full advantage of GrabCAD Print’s cloud functionality, but the steps below still work if the machine is offline).
 This is what you’ll see (I’ve identified the UI areas we’ll be focusing on):

 I’ve designed this container in SOLIDWORKS.